 Past studies have shown post mortem porcine tissue effective in studying bone regeneration and other human health issues.

 Animal Biotech is proud to be a part of this kind of work.
-For over 25 years, we have helped the biomedical research community by supplying it with live high quality research porcine models as well as high quality post mortem porcine tissues, organs, and glands.
-Animal Biotech also supplies information, consultation and training on husbandry, testing, housing and uses of live animals.
+For over 25 years, we have helped the biomedical research community by supplying it with high quality post mortem porcine tissues, organs, and glands.
 Contact us today to learn more about how we can assist you in your work.